johannschopplich/kirbyup/README.md

 Only `KIRBYUP_SOME_KEY` will be exposed as `import.meta.env.VITE_SOME_KEY` to your plugin's source code, but `DB_PASSWORD` will not.

+## Options

+> Inspect all available options with `kirbyup --help`.

+### `--out-dir`

+The output directory to save the processed code into.
+Defaults to the current working directory.

+### `--watch`

+Sets the watch mode.
+If no path is specified, kirbyup watches the folder of the input file.
+Repeat `--watch` for multiple paths.

 ## Credits

 - [Vite](https://vitejs.dev) by Evan You and all of its contributors.